-The goal of all tax-deferred retirement accounts is to grow a large portion of your assets so as to be able to (partially) rely on these funds when you finally stop pulling in a paycheck.
+The goal of all tax-deferred retirement accounts is to grow a large portion of your assets.
+This will allow you to (partially) rely on these funds when you finally stop pulling in a paycheck.
 Common types of retirement accounts include the ubiquitous 401(k), 403(b)s for healthcare, academia, and government workers, the Solo 401(k) for self-employed individuals, and the IRA (Individual Retirement Account).
+Each of these accounts has the potential to become an inherited IRA.

 Sadly, tragedies happen and life so often doesn’t play along with our goals.
 An unfortunate and all-to-common occurrence is when an individual passes away before they can use all or any of those funds they worked hard to save for their retirement years.
-Or, in less somber situations, perhaps the individual set up the retirement account with the intent of passing some or all of those funds to a beneficiary(s), having enough assets to otherwise rely on in their retirement years.
+Or, in less somber situations, perhaps the individual set up the retirement account with the intent of passing some of their retirement investments to a beneficiary(s).
+This usually happens in cases where an individual already has enough assets to otherwise rely on in their retirement years.

 In either case, these situations make for a difficult transition.
 It’s one of which we confront time and again as we serve our clients.
-In fact, this transition is one that we seek to confront even before it occurs as part of the estate planning component of our service.
+In fact, this transition is one that we seek to confront even before it occurs.
+That’s a major part of the estate planning component of our service.
 We want to make sure that in the event of their passing, the wishes of those we work with are being honored as it relates to their assets.

 - What are the tax implications when I inherit an IRA?